Frequently Asked Questions

 How do I get my certificate?

 After you've successfully passed the final exam, we will notify the Michigan Department of State of your completion.
-The certificate is downloadable at the end of the course.
+You can also download a free copy of your certificate at the end of the course.

-How do I know if I am eligible to take the course?
+How do I know if I am eligible to take this course?

-The State of Michigan will send you a letter by mail to tell you if you are eligible.
-Generally, you will be eligible if you receive a ticket on or after December 31st 2010 and meet the following requirements:
+The Michigan Department of State will send you a letter via USPS if you are eligible for a BDIC.
+Generally, you will be eligible if you meet the following requirements:

-- You have a valid, non-commercial license, with two or fewer points on your record
+- You have a valid, non-commercial license, with 3 or less points already on your record

 - The violation was not in a Commercial Motor Vehicle